-Strategies/ Plans/ Documents Description Review Frequency Relationship to the Asset Management Plan engagement that might be desirable to enable Council to develop a clearer understanding of community views and preferences on an issue or proposal.
+Strategies/ Plans/ Documents Description Review Frequency Relationship to the Asset Management Plan Significance and Engagement Policy Developed in compliance with Section 76AA to set out Councils approach to: • The assessment of significance during decision-making.
+It provides direction on the consideration of community views and the level of community engagement that might be desirable to enable Council to develop a clearer understanding of community views and preferences on an issue or proposal.
 Regarding community engagement and the ways the community can influence and participate in the decision-making of the Council.
-Annual Report (AR) Reports Council's performance for the previous year.
+Three yearly Determines level of engagement required for asset management planning activities/projects Annual Report (AR) Reports Council's performance for the previous year.
 Annually Provides annual KPI targets that are reported in the Annual Report.
 Assessment of Water and Sanitary Services Undertaken in compliance with Section 125 of the Local Government Act 2002 as part of Council meeting its obligation under the Health Act 1956 to improve, promote, and protect public health within its district.
 Ten yearly Identified issues and required actions feed into the relevant AMP Other Council Policies, By-laws, etc. The tools that guide and direct Council activities (see Appendix 2) Trade Waste Bylaw Wastewater Bylaw Inflow/Infiltration Programme Resources Consent; Incident Response Plans As applicable Support asset management planning and good practice.